amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

     <img src="https://raw.githubusercontent.com/MindorksOpenSource/ridesharing-uber-lyft-app/master/assets/banner-ridesharing-uber-lyft-app.jpg">
 </p>
 <br>

-# This project is under development.
-Stay-tuned for Updates.

 ## Building the project
 * Every feature is done in a different branch so that it will be easy to follow.